IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 In this course, we will often just say "

-perturbations do it" to explain fine details.
+perturbations do it" to explain fine details of self-gravitating systems.

 The perturbations of the secondary gravitational sources on virtually all bodies in orbits cause the orbits to be NOT exactly ellipses and NOT exactly constant in time.